A combination of connectivity and edge computing solves the integration of machine data in IIOT applications in an efficient and scalable way.

 As part of an industrial edge, connectivity can be operated centrally and across locations.

-Our connectivity products use container technology or standard services for edge computing.
-This integration of machine connectivity and edge computing in an industrial edge offers considerable advantages:
+Softing supplies connectivity products that use container technology or standard services for edge computing.
+This integration of machine connectivity and edge computing in an industrial edge offers the user considerable advantages:

 All in all, these advantages help the user to make his IIoT solution flexible and scalable and to reduce overall costs over the lifetime of the solution.

 Cloud level, edge level and production asset level as defined by the OMP.

 Softing supplies connectivity products that can be used at the edge level.

 The Softing portfolio currently includes the following product families for the industrial edge:

 Access to process and machine data in controls, basis for many typical IIoT applications (OEE, predictive maintenance, machine learning, etc.)